Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Evaluation

-Evaluating generative models on discrete data is challenging since common metrics (e.g., perplexity for text, FID for images \citep{heusel2017gans}) are domain-specific.
-Following work on tabular data evaluation \citep{zhang2024mixedtypetabulardatasynthesis, shi2025tabdiff}, we adopt the \textbf{Shape Score} and \textbf{Trend Score} metrics.
+Evaluating generative models on discrete data is challenging because widely used metrics, such as generative perplexity for text or FID for images \citep{heusel2017gans}, are domain-specific.
+Following tabular-data evaluation work \citep{zhang2024mixedtypetabulardatasynthesis, shi2025tabdiff}, we adopt the \emph{Shape Score} and \emph{Trend Score} metrics.
+Further, we introduce an EOT/SB-specific metric given by the \emph{Trajectory KL}.

-\paragraph{Shape Score.} This metric measures how well the predicted data preserves the marginal (per-dimension) distributions of the real data.
-We consider a dataset with $|I_R|$ real samples $x$ and corresponding predicted samples $\tilde{x}$.
-We compute a per-dimension score for the empirical distributions (expressed in $\delta$-delta notation) and report the average across all dimensions:

-\paragraph{Trend Score.} This metric evaluates whether pairwise dimension dependencies in the real data are preserved in the predictions.
-For a dataset with ${|I_R|}$ real samples $x^{(k)}$ and corresponding predicted samples $\tilde{x}^{(k)}$.
-We compute a trend score and report the average across all dimension pairs: